-Love is that micro-moment of warmth and connection that you share with another living being (Barbara Fredrickson)
+Love is that micro-moment of warmth and connection that you share with another living being.
+(Barbara Fredrickson)

 I was reading that we experience 20,000 individual moments in a waking day.
 Of those moments, we remember the strongest negative and positive ones.
 Some of those stay with us and help shape who we are.
 We hear it so often in interviews.
 Someone is asked “What was the defining moment in your life” or “What made the difference”?
-The answer is always an incredibly strong positive memory that shaped and encouraged that individual to continue to make the person realize that they are unique.
+The answer is always an incredibly strong positive memory that shaped and encouraged that individual to realize that they are unique.
 It is powerful to realize that a positive moment has such an impact on our lives, as does a negative moment.
 I am not advocating that we never share or have a negative moment or experience, but as a parent and teen coach I thought it was important to share that we want to try and have positive moments in our teen’s life.
-Teens have a number of negative moments and as adults in their life I feel one of our challenges is to find the positive moments, help them experience the negative moments, and if needed minimize them, as with the cookie plate incident, or turn them into an opportunity for growth.
+Teens have a number of negative moments and as adults in their life I feel one of our challenges is to find the positive moments, help them process the negative moments, and if needed minimize them, as with the cookie plate incident, or turn them into an opportunity for growth.
 Spending time examining a negative moment creates what I feel is resilience.
 For example, a negative moment could be getting that F on a Math test.
 Instead of adding to that negative moment, explore the reason behind the F and what can be done to change the F to a C on the next exam.
 I feel this makes the moment neutral and the teen can move forward with resilience, gained self-confidence, and self-worth.

 The next time a moment comes up, and with over 20,000 of them a day, one is sure to pop up before you know it, pause and change the energy of the moment.
 Maybe you can only make the moment a neutral moment, and that is okay.
 I think it is just important that teens have fewer negative moments in their life, especially since negative moments are all too frequent with social media, academic, athletic, and social expectations.
 As adults, we can be the encouraging and bolstering force that helps build teen’s resilience, self-worth, and self-confidence.